woodie/forecast/design-doc.md

 - The Weather controller will process the transactions
 - Handle exception when Geocoder returns a null place
 - Fetch `current_weather` and `weather_forecast` in Place model
-- Handle when exception when OpenWeatherAPI fails
+- Handle when exception when APIs fail
 - Cache each weather objects for 30 minutes and provide indicator
-- Tests could mock APIs with webmock (instead of vcr), but that ended up more clumsy than manually mocking
+- Use feature gem to flip befween weather APIs

 ### UI considerations